 THERE is one topic, intimately connected with the introduction and decline of Christianity, and subsequently with its revival in Europe, which the occasion strongly suggests, and which I cannot forbear briefly to touch upon.
-I allude to the new and more interesting character assumed by woman since those events.
-In the heathen world, and under the Jewish dispensation, she was the slave of man.
-Christianity constituted her his companion.
+I allude to the new and more atteresting character assumed by woman since those events.
+In the heathen world, and under the Jewish dispensation, she was the slave of man. tianity constituted her his companion.
 But, as our religion gradually lost its power in the dark ages, she sunk down again to her deep moral degradation.
 She was the first to fall in the garden of Eden, and perhaps it was a judgment upon her, that, when the whole human race was now low, she sunk the lowest, and was the last to rise again to her original consequence in the scale of being.
 The age of chivalry, indeed, exalted her to be an object of adoration.
-But it was a profane adoration, not founded upon the respect due to a being of immortal hopes and destinies as well as man.
-This high character has been conceded to her at a later period, as she has slowly attained the rank ordained for her by Heaven.
+But it was a profane adoration, not founded upon the respect due to a being of immortal hopes and destinies as well as This high character has been conceded to her at a later period, as she has slowly attained the rank ordained for her by Heaven.
 Although this change in the relation of woman to man and to society is both an evidence and a consequence of an improvement in the human condition, yet now her character is a cause operating to produce a still greater improvement.
 And if there be any one cause, to which we may look with more confidence than to others, for hastening the approach of a more perfect state of society, that cause is the elevated character of woman as displayed in the full developement of all her moral and intellectual powers.
-The conjugal confession of Eve to Adam.
+The conjugal confession of Eve to Adam, has grown to be obsolete.
+The influence of the female character is now felt and acknowledged in all the relations of her life.
+I speak not now of those distinguished women, who instruct their age through the public press; nor of those whose devout strains we take upon our lips when we worship; but of a much larger class; of those whose influence is felt in the relations of neighbour, fitiend, daughter, wife, mother.
+Who waits at the couch of the sick to administer tender charities while life lingers, or to perform the last acts of kindness when death comes?
+Where shall we look for those examples of friendship, that most adour nature; those abiding friendships, which trust even when betrayed, and survive all changes of fortune?
+Where shall we find the brightest illustrations of filial piety?

-"God is thy law, thou mine ; to know no more Is woman's happiest knowledge and her praise,"
+"God is thy law, thou mine; to know no more Is woman's happiest knowledge and her praise,"